 Eireen dismissed his remark with a short laugh.
 “I must say, he’s not what I expected.
 Underneath that detached exterior lies an entirely different animal.
 I can only glean so much from the man himself; I’m forced to rely on secondary sources.
 I didn’t know who else to ask.
 Have ye known him a long time?”

-“He seems like a very sincere person.
+“He seems very sincere.
 Has that been yer experience with him?”

 “Sincere?”
 Robyn shrugged.
 “I suppose.
 No one could rightfully call him a liar.
 I’ve always thought he was rather dogmatic.
 Once he forms an opinion about something it takes a lot to get him to budge off that first impression.
 One might conclude the man’s got a stubborn streak a mile long.
 And slow?
 Sweet suffering Christ!
 Your hair could turn gray waiting for him to do something – anything!
 He hates it when you ask him for a favor.
 And God forbid you should disturb his sleep.
-He grumbles and groans like it’s the biggest damned imposition ever wrought and he’ll never let you live it down – how much he had to sacrifice to deal with your petty demands and on and on.
+He grumbles and groans like it’s the biggest damned imposition and he’ll never let you live it down.
+He wouldn’t tell you to your face, but the muttering and the stalling let you know how much he’s had to sacrifice to deal with your petty demands and on and on.
 But if you let him think it was his idea in the first place, he’ll quietly walk to the ends of the earth for you without a word of complaint.
 I don’t know, Eireen.
 To say he’s a mystery would be an understatement.
-But I’ve never suspected him of ill-will or nefarious motives.
+But for all that, I’ve never suspected him of ill-will or nefarious motives.
 If it weren’t for the Bruce, I’d never have met my dog, Merlin.
 I’ll tell you that story one of these days.”

 “He’s asked me to go north with him when he goes.”

-This brought Robyn’s head up sharp.
+This brought Robyn’s head up.
 “He what?
 You didn’t tell him you’d go, did you?”

 Eireen inhaled and caught her breath briefly before releasing it in a long sigh.
 “I didn’t know what to say.
 He was quite vague about when.
 He just said ‘when the time comes.’
 I’m afraid, Robyn.
 I’ve never had to consider such a big move.
 I know so little about the man.
 But he’s offering me a chance at a far more fulfilling future than anything I’ve contemplated before.
 What do you think I should do?”